appuio/techlab/labs/08_database.md

 ### CLI

-Using the cli the MySQL Service can be created as follows:
+Using the cli the MySQL service can be created as follows:

 ```
 $ oc new-app mysql-ephemeral \